 Overview

 Custom plugins are, in simple terms, just a configured HTTP request that we call upon attempting to claim.
-The plugin (your logic) will handle if the claim attempt should be denied or successful, plus potentially tells us how to manage the plugin state.
-All plugins must pass for a claim attempt to be successful.
+The plugin (your logic) will handle if the plugin status should be failed or successful, plus it potentially tells us how to manage the plugin state.

 We have designed plugins in a way to allow you maximum customization by letting you handle as much of the plugin logic as possible.
 This is a design decision as we believe the core logic of the distribution process should be decentralized and community-driven (not centralized on BitBadges servers).